openfiesta/Low-Resources-Biosensing/Useful Scripts/Mutation Analysis/README.md

 ### Introduction

-We have started this project aiming to develop a series of tools for analyzing the existing primers for the nCov diagnosis.
+We have started this project aiming to develop a series of tools for analyzing the existing primers for nCov diagnosis.

 Specifically, the goal of the following library is to provide a simple way for analyzing the mutation rate in huge amounts of its sequences data (>8k sequences).